DoubangoTelecom/idoubs/branches/2.0/readme.txt

 The default credentials use sip2sip.info and should work for all users.
 Before changing these credentials you can try to use these credentials to be sure that there are no network issues.
 a) From xcode, open Tests/testAudioCall/TestAudioCall.mm
 b) From line 13 to 19 you have the default credentials used by the test application.
 Change them to yours!
 c) Right click on "testAudioCall" target and select "Build testAudioCall and Start".
-If your credentials then you should auto. login (green bar).
+If your credentials are correct then you should auto. login (green bar).
 Enter any phone number and press "Audio Call" to make a call.

 3) == Audio Quality ==